sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 </p>

 <p align="center">
-  Figure 2: Average Reward vs. Number of evaluations with Prior
+  Figure 6: Average Reward vs. Number of evaluations with Prior
 </p>

 The experiments are not exactly the same with the original paper.
 The experiment that was used in our implementation is explained in the previous section.
 The figures given above show the success rate (average reward) of the agent at the beginning of the reinforcement learning.

-The average of the success rates given in the first figure is 21.5% and the average of the success rates given in the second figure is 1.75%.
+The average of the success rates given in the Figure 5 is 21.5% and the average of the success rates given in the Figure 6 is 1.75%.
 As expected, the success rate of the agent with behavioral prior is significantly higher compared to the agent without behavioral prior at the beginning of the reinforcement learning.

 <p align="center">
   <video src="https://user-images.githubusercontent.com/61411406/126642798-0c9205f0-8f96-4303-9f8a-026eddb9e586.mp4"/>